-The Damned Story: When people think of early New England, one of the many things that come to mind are the infamous witch trials of the late 17th century, of which Connecticut was quite an active participant with over 40 people tried as witches and at least 10 of them executed.
+The Damned Story: When people think of early New England, one of the many things that come to mind are the infamous witch trials of the late 17th century, of which Connecticut was quite an active participant with more than 40 people tried as witches and at least 10 of them executed.

-And it's in this fertile breeding ground of fear during the year of 1854 where the most renowned tale of the Jewett City vampires takes place.
+And it's in this fertile breeding ground of fear during the year of 1854 where the renowned tale of the Jewett City vampires takes place.

-As Dracula would not be published by Bram Stoker for another 40 years (in 1897), the type of parasitic entities that Connecticut residents thought existed were not the debonair, romantic bloodsuckers of fiction; far from Count Vlad, Edward or Lestat, the "vampires" of the mid 19th century were thought to be the undead, arisen zombie-like from the grave to find nourishment in the blood of family members.
+As Dracula would not be published by Bram Stoker for another 40 years (in 1897), the type of parasitic entities that Connecticut residents thought existed were not the debonair, romantic bloodsuckers of fiction; far from Count Vlad, Edward or Lestat, the "vampires" of the mid-19th century were thought to be the undead, arisen zombie-like from the grave to find nourishment in the blood of family members.

 In this particular case, the family was the Rays of Jewett City, who over the course of nine years lost multiple family members to consumption, which is now known as tuberculosis.
 The first to die from the mysterious disease was 24-year-old son Lemuel in 1845; less than four years later, family patriarch Henry B. Ray was felled by the same disease.
 He was followed to the grave in the same manner by 26-year-old son Elisha, only two years afterward.